 I know a lot of you stretch yourselves across every possible social media platform out there and I know it’s exhausting to keep up with.
 But you really don’t have to be on every platform available to you.
 You really only need to be where your audience is hanging out to start.
 That means if you’re a mom blogger you probably don’t need to focus on LinkedIn.
 If the majority of your audience isn’t using a platform you don’t need to waste precious time trying to find them there.

 Focus your effort where you will see the most return on your investment.
-Choose two or three platforms and give it your all.
-Establish your following and add in another platform.
+Choose two or three platforms and give it

 My biggest tip for choosing a platform is making sure you establish yourself on Pinterest and Facebook.